Navigator Acquire Dialog

 GO - Postpone - Cancel

-GO starts the acquisition with the selected parameters.
-Postpone closes the dialog but saves the parameters, which is useful if acquisition is started subsequently with the StartNavAcquireAtEnd script command.
+GO starts the acquisition with the selected parameters in the currently selected set.
+This button will be labeled Resume if the Navigator was paused during acquisition.
+Postpone closes the dialog but saves the parameters, which is useful if you need to open a file, or if acquisition is started subsequently with the StartNavAcquireAtEnd script command.
 Cancel closes the dialog and discards any changes in parameters.